-The aim of the strategy is to support African countries scale up their response to the youth unemployment and underemployment crisis on the continent through high impact and workable solutions aimed at creating opportunities through responsive education and training, transformative jobs and a business environment conducive to entrepreneurial activities of the youth.
+The aim of the strategy is to support African countries in scaling up responses to youth unemployment and underemployment crisis on the continent.
+The strategy will focus on practical, high-impact solutions aimed at creating opportunities through education and training, transformative jobs and a business environment conducive to youth entrepreneurship..

 Youth are Africa’s greatest asset.
-While Africa’s economic growth is positive, there is an urgent need to promote inclusive economic transformation and jobs-induced growth to improve the quality of life for all Africans.
+While Africa’s economic growth is strong, there is an urgent need to promote inclusive economic transformation and jobs-induced growth to improve the quality of life for all Africans.
 Africa’s youth population is rapidly growing and expected to double to over 830 million by 2050.
 If properly harnessed, this increase in the working age population could support increased productivity and stronger, more inclusive economic growth across the continent.

 JfYA - Implementation Progress (607 kB)